Godspeed-exe/heron-cardano/README.md

 Heron is an enterprise grade API which can quickly be deployed and allows entities to easily interact with the Cardano blockchains, without the need of learning how to work with a blockchain.

+## Documentation
+The API documentation can be found at [https://godspeed-exe.github.io/heron-cardano](https://godspeed-exe.github.io/heron-cardano).
+This will also be available after deploying Heron on your infrastructure on [http://heron_api_here:8001/docs](http://heron_api_here:8001/docs)

 ## Requirements
 - simple virtual machine with Docker with Linux or WSL
 - a Blockfrost API key (https://blockfrost.io/dashboard)
 - at least 1 CIP39 mnemonic

 ## Functions
 + ✅ load a Cardano wallet
 + ✅ query wallet balance
     + ✅ currently only in Single Address Mode (m/1852'/1815'/0'/0/0)